 Each year, the Graduate Admissions Committee will select one member of the incoming class to participate in the University's Danforth Scholars Program.
 This is a merit-based award, recognizing potential for University contributions and early professional promise among a University-wide selection of scholars.
 The award is equal to 75 percent of tuition.

 Asian Scholarship Fund

 Due to the generosity of Sam Fox School alumni donors, a merit-based scholarship is available for selected graduate students applying from Cambodia, China, Hong Kong, Japan, Korea, Philippines, Singapore, Taiwan, Thailand, and Vietnam.

 Every year the Graduate School of Architecture & Urban Design acknowledges outstanding academic performance by awarding more than 30 returning students with an honorary scholarship.
 These scholarships are supported through the generous gifts of alumni, firms, and individuals.
 Funding and availability vary from year to year, and nominations for awards are made by the Scholarship Committee.

 There are a few additional, University-wide scholarship/fellowship opportunities available that require the submission of a separate application:

 The Chancellor's Graduate Fellowship provides strong encouragement as well as generous financial support to outstanding and diverse students interested in careers as college or university professors.
+MArch student Ryan Wilson is among the current recipients; past recipients include Michelle Roberson, MArch/MBA97.
 The deadline for completed applications and supporting documents is January 25.
 For more information, including an application form, click here.

 Mr. and Mrs. Spencer T. Olin Fellowships for Women